Home | About me | Contact | What's new | Privacy | Search

 • US 281

-• Parkway ends at Lockhill-Selma and becomes Wurzbach Rd (signalized intersection)
+• Parkway ends at Lockhill-Selma and becomes Wurzbach Rd.

 SPEED LIMITS

-• 60 mph between Blanco Rd. and Weidner Rd.
+• 60 mph between Weidner Rd. and Blanco Rd.

-• 50 mph between NW Military Hwy. and Blanco Rd.
+• 50 mph between Blanco Rd. and NW Military Hwy.

-• 45 mph east of Weidner Rd. and west of NW Military Hwy.
+• 45 mph between NW Military Hwy. and Lockhill-Selma Rd.

 After completion, sections were initially signed at 45 mph because of TxDOT engineering policies for roadways that include curbs, sidewalks, and bike lanes.
 Speed studies were subsequently performed and supported an increase to the current limits.